judas-christ/static2000/docs/GlobalPlugins.md

 h1= plugins.helloWorld
 ```

-Or in a Swig template:
+Or in a Nunjucks template:

 ```htmldjango
 <h1>{{ globals.plugins.helloWorld }}</h1>